mmuratarat/mmuratarat.github.io/_pages/faq.md

 \textbf{W} = \left(\begin{array}{cccc} w_{1} & 0 & \ldots & 0 \\ 0& w_{2} & \ldots & 0 \\ \vdots & \vdots & \ddots &   \vdots \\ 0& 0 & \ldots & w_{n} \\ \end{array}   \right)
 $$

+Weighted OLS regression assumes that the errors have the distribution $\epsilon_i \sim N(0, \sigma^2/w_{i})$, where the $w_{i}$ are known weights and $\sigma^{2}$ is an unknown parameter that is estimated in the regression.
+This is the difference from variance-weighted least squares: in weighted OLS, the magnitude of the error variance is estimated in the regression using all the data.

 The weighted least squares estimate is then

 $$